 TIER II Reports

-Tier2 Submit for the Current Calendar Year is now available for free download through the Texas Department of State Health Services Tier II Chemical Reporting Program Website at http://www.dshs.state.tx.us/tiertwo/
+Tier2 Reports for the current calendar year are now available for online submission through the Texas Commission on Environmental Quality Tier II Chemical Reporting Program Website at https://www.tceq.texas.gov/permitting/tier2

 Home Day Care Inspection